YOUR CIVIL WEDDING CEREMONY IN A HEAVENLY LOCATION

 WHERE TO CELEBRATE YOUR CIVIL WEDDING

-Couples normally get married in the town hall of their residence’s municipality but in some cases, it is also possible to choose another location especially if your dream is to get married in Italy or in Corsica.
+Couples normally get married in the town hall of their place of residence but in some cases, it is also possible to choose another location especially if your dream is to get married in Italy or in Corsica.
 In the first place, you must send a proof of your marriage request to the town hall or the Corsican prefecture.
-For instance, this includes a proof of address of one of your parents.
+For instance, in Corsica this includes a proof of address of one of your parents.
 For a civil marriage in Italy, it is even easier since you can choose the town hall of your choice without the need of being an Italian resident or citizen.
 Most of the time the Italian town halls have several free or chargeable rooms.
 The town hall reservation must be done six months before the wedding but sometimes it is also possible to issue wedding dates a year before.
-The civil wedding can also be celebrated outside town halls – at your wedding venues or in a church during your religious wedding ceremony.
+Sometimes, the civil wedding can also be celebrated outside town halls – at your wedding venues or in a church during your religious wedding ceremony.
 If you choose to marry in a church and ask for a civil ceremony at the same time, you can go for a matrimonio concordatario.
 The civil registers are signed at the end of the mass after the civil officiant has read the law articles.
 Some places in Italy are also entitled to the right to celebrate civil marriages on the spot, only if they are casa communale.
 In this case, the civil officiant will get directly to the wedding venue by the sea or in a pretty Apulian masseria to celebrate your union.